ibm-cloud-docs/virtualization/set-and-mount-iscsi-node-xenserver-shared-storage.md

 This process scans the NFS share for any previous SRs.

 You can use the {{site.data.keyword.cloud_notm}} iSCSI for LVMoiSCSI.
 The iSCSI can be either from a customer manage storage server of an {{site.data.keyword.cloud_notm}} iSCSI offering.
 For Performance and Redundant Block Storage, retrieve the IQN from the {{site.data.keyword.slportal}} by going to **Storage > Block Storage > Select Lun Name**.
-To mount the iSCSI node via XenCenter follow these steps:
+To mount the iSCSI node via XenCenter, follow these steps:

 1. Open the XenCenter console.
 2. Go to **General > Properties** and set the IQN.